Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 Meet friends at the Pheasantry Café

-There is another small car park by the café, but it can get busy at peak times.
+Alternatively, you could also come directly here to park.
+There is small car park by the café, but it gets busy at peak times.

 Take a walk through The Woodland Gardens